ed-kung/CSUN-Econ-310/index.md

 	You are encouraged to participate regardless of whether you need additional credits.

-- **In-class Assignments (15%)**

-    There will be occasional in-class assignments, both announced and unannounced.
-These could be pop-quizzes, surveys, or other kinds of assignments.
-If you are absent during an in-class assignment, you will receive a 0 for the assignment if your absence was unexcused, and you will be excused from the assignment if your absence was excused.
-(See [late and missing assignment policy](#additional-course-policies-and-resources) below).

 - **Problem Sets (0%)**

     For each lecture, a problem set will be assigned.
-These are for your own review, and will not be collected or graded.
-However, the questions they contain are very similar to test questions, and thus you should use these assignments as a barometer for your learning.
+They will not be collected or graded; however, it is **strongly encouraged** that you complete these assignments as they are the best way to master the material.

-- **Writing Assignments (20%)**
+- **Writing Assignments (25%)**

 	There will occassionally be a writing assignment, usually consisting of a short essay of about 500-800 words.
 These assignments must be completed on Packback, an online platform for AI-assisted writing assignments.

-- **Midterm Exams (30%)**
+- **Midterm Exams (35%)**

-    There will be two midterm exams, each worth 15% of your grade.
+    There will be two midterm exams, each worth 17.5% of your grade.
 These will be multiple choice, in-person exams.

-- **Final Exam (20%)**
+- **Final Exam (25%)**

-    The final exam will be worth 20% of your grade.
+    The final exam will be worth 25% of your grade.
 It will be a multiple choice, in-person exam.

 - **Grading Scale**